openstack/keystone/doc/source/admin/identity-tokens.rst

 Fernet tokens
 ~~~~~~~~~~~~~

-The fernet token format was introduced in the OpenStack Kilo release.
-Unlike
+The fernet token format was introduced in the OpenStack Kilo release and now
-the other token types mentioned in this document, fernet tokens do not need to
+is the default token provider in Keystone.
+Unlike the other token types
+mentioned in this document, fernet tokens do not need to be persisted in a back
-be persisted in a back end. ``AES256`` encryption is used to protect the
+end. ``AES256`` encryption is used to protect the information stored in the
-information stored in the token and integrity is verified with a ``SHA256
+token and integrity is verified with a ``SHA256 HMAC`` signature.
+Only the
-HMAC`` signature.
-Only the Identity service should have access to the keys used
+Identity service should have access to the keys used to encrypt and decrypt
-to encrypt and decrypt fernet tokens.
-Like UUID tokens, fernet tokens must be
+fernet tokens.
+Like UUID tokens, fernet tokens must be passed back to the
-passed back to the Identity service in order to validate them.
-For more
+Identity service in order to validate them.
+For more information on the fernet
-information on the fernet token type, see the :doc:`identity-fernet-token-faq`.
+token type, see the :doc:`identity-fernet-token-faq`.

 .. support_matrix:: token-support-matrix.ini